-Two publicly accessible miso breweries, Maruya and Kakukyu, continue to produce Hatcho Miso using traditional methods that have been preserved for nearly 400 years.
-Both breweries are conveniently located on Hatchokura-dori Street and offer informative tours and tasting courses for visitors.
+Two miso breweries open to the public, Maruya and Kakukyu, still produce Hatcho miso using traditional methods that are nearly 400 years old.
+Both breweries are conveniently located on Hatchogura Street and offer guided tours of their facilities.
+Visitors are treated to informative tours and tasting courses.

 Here’s an Okazaki day trip itinerary to get you started below!

-Take the Meitetsu Line from Nagoya Station to Higashi-Okazaki Station.
-The trip only takes about 30 minutes, making it a great day trip option for those staying or flying into Nagoya.
+Take the Meitetsu Line from Nagoya Station to Higashi Okazaki Station.
+The journey takes about 30 minutes and is a great day trip option for those staying in or flying Nagoya .

 1. Get a First Taste of Hatcho Miso for Breakfast

-Firstly, you’ll want to grab breakfast for the day ahead.
-Head straight for the Hatcho district and seek out Sakura Bakery, conveniently located near Hatchokura-dori Street and Okazaki Castle.
-This quaint shop serves up some of the most unique bread and pastries in the city.
+First things first, we recommend having breakfast to give you energy for the day.
+Head to the Haccho district and find Sakura Agepanya, conveniently located near Hacchogura Street and Okazaki Castle.
+Sakura Agepanya is an unassuming yet charming little shop serving up some of the most unique breads and pastries in Okazaki City.

 Another popular item is the Natural Sakura Yeast Bread made with yeast collected from cherry blossom petals from a tree planted during Ieyasu's childhood.
 Dubbed Ieyasu's Sakura Yeast, Natural Sakura Yeast Bread has a subtle aroma and gentle sweetness.
 This is from the carefully selected yeast and ingredients that are slowly fermented for about 72 hours before baking.
 The results are definitely worth the wait!